zizitizi/mlops-devops-lab/offline_model.md

-## steo1: run an ai model in your local
+## step 1: run an ai model in your local

 after install nvidea toolkit for container runtime do this.